igbatov/sci-map/README.md

 ## Concept
 The main goal of the project is to ease access to deep and profound understanding of how things work and facilitate means to change the world.

-The idea is to create crowdsources-based map of scientific knowledge driven by rules that raise structured and profound knowledge.
+We want to create framework for crowdsources-based map of scientific knowledge driven by rules that raise structured and profound description of knowledge.

-It will also rise network of people and give access to action that can be taken to change the world.
+We expect that it will also rise network of people and give access to actions that change the world effectively.

 Specific rules that define how sci-map should be organized is defined by community.
 Below is an up-to-date formulation of these rules.

-We believe that the more profound and deep understanding of a field one has the more clear explanation she can give.

 ## Rules
 First draft is based on concept of [Zettelkasten](https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125)